boukx/rotations/README.md

 ### 5:6:1:1

-An almost exotic variant of the french rotation, you might use 5:6:1:1 around 1.9->1.7 eWS when you are between the french rotation and 1:1ing.
+An almost exotic variant of the French rotation, you might use 5:6:1:1 around 1.9->1.7 eWS when you are between the French rotation and 1:1ing.

 ```
 auto - steady - arcane